rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 There are multiple community-lead initiatives to provide an overview of your node performance, as well as the Rocket Pool network as a whole.

-A minimalist tool is [rocketscan.io](https://rocketscan.io/), made by another community member.
+An in-depth network analytics explorer is [rocketscan.io](https://rocketscan.io/), made by community member `Peteris`.
 It features detailed network and node metrics, including a timeline of your node activity.

 ![Rocketscan screenshot](./local/images/rocketscan.dev.png)